xjenny2/genetics-svgs-final/README.md

 # README

 ## Getting Started
-The scripts in this repository (generalsvg_clinvar.py and generalsvg_gnomad.py) create SVG figures representing the mutations along a given protein.
+Two scripts in this repository (generalsvg_clinvar.py and generalsvg_gnomad.py) create SVG figures representing the mutations along a given protein.
+Two others (mt-RNR.py and mt-RNR-variants.py) create SVG figures representing secondary structure in mitochondrial rRNAs.

 ### Prerequisites
 These scripts use Python 2.7 and the following Python libraries: